ninjawule/data-processor-excel/README.md

 **This software bit is meant to be used FOR FREE by researchers, and CAN NOT BE SOLD directly or as part of other deliverables by anyone.**

+The results produced with this tool belong to its users, i.e. the people entering the data, configuring the experiment, and performing the computations.

 GPLv3:

     Copyright 2018 Julien Wan